 Without the proper fuel, the human body can’t possibly thrive.
 While lost in addiction, most addicts fail to eat healthily.
 They may skip meals and become malnourished, or they may overindulge in unhealthy foods and gain weight.
 Opiate addicts and alcoholics often have calcium and magnesium deficiencies due to their poor diets.

-Working with a nutritional counselor during the recovery process will help the patient learn how to properly feed themselves again.
+Working with a nutritional counselor during the recovery process will help the patient learn how to feed themselves again properly.
 Nutritional counseling will also address any specific deficiencies the patient is dealing with.
 Nutritional supplements or dietary changes might be recommended to improve the situation.

 Recovery is about more than sobering up.
 A recovering addict must also take inventory of their life skills and determine what needs to be improved.
 Some people fall into addiction and then lose their life skills over time.
 Others start abusing substances because of their lack of life skills.
 For example, someone who doesn’t have the skills to get a proper job may become depressed at the lack of prospects and turn to substances for relief.